 He likes my body.
 The rest of me...who knows?

 I lift my chin as he walks toward me.
 He reaches for me and I feel anger.

-This man did not want me and I'm sleeping with him anyway.
+This man didn't want me and I'm sleeping with him anyway.

 "I didn't buy your soap."
 I practically spit the words at him.

 He used it up the last time he was here.
 He doesn't want to go home smelling of sex with me, but he also doesn't want to go home smelling of unfamiliar soap that she'd notice.
 So I buy him the kind he uses.
 He dilutes it, so it doesn't smell like he just took a shower.

 A thinker, this man who fucks me but isn't mine.